VictoriaMetrics/VictoriaMetrics/docs/README.md

   -envflag.prefix string
      Prefix for environment variables if -envflag.enable is set -eula
      Deprecated, please use -license or -licenseFile flags instead.
 By specifying this flag, you confirm that you have an enterprise license and accept the ESA https://victoriametrics.com/legal/esa/ .
-This flag is available only in VictoriaMetrics enterprise.
+This flag is available only in Enterprise binaries.
 See https://docs.victoriametrics.com/enterprise.html
   -filestream.disableFadvise
      Whether to disable fadvise() syscall when reading large data files.
 The fadvise() syscall prevents from eviction of recently accessed data from OS page cache during background merges and backups.
 In some rare cases it is better to disable the syscall if it uses too much CPU
   -finalMergeDelay duration